 Hospital Accreditation.
-The most recent Joint Commission on Accreditation of Healthcare Organizations (JCAHO) survey in September 2006 resulted in full re-accreditation.
+The most recent Joint Commission on Accreditation of Healthcare Organizations (JCAHO) survey resulted in full re-accreditation.
 MUSC Medical Center is fully licensed by the South Carolina Department of Health and Environmental Control (SC DHEC).

 Access to Patients.
 The MUSC Medical Center has managed care contracts with all major commercial payers in its area.
 The tri-county Charleston area is the state’s fastest growing region with a population of 665,000 in the primary area and another ~500,000 in the secondary market.
 A quarter of the state’s senior population lives in these catchment areas.
 As South Carolina's premier health care center, MUSC receives statewide and regional referrals through consortium hospitals, satellite clinics, and an extensive network of referring physicians.
 Data regarding inpatient and outpatient activity are provided above.

 Clinical Trials.
-SCresearch.org is the South Carolina Research Studies Directory, which enables South Carolinians to participate in research opportunities and novel treatment options available at MUSC as well as many of the other state’s hospitals.
+The South Carolina Research Studies Directory, SCresearch.org, enables South Carolinians to participate in research opportunities and novel treatment options available at MUSC as well as many of the other state’s hospitals.
 Participation in these treatment options (i.e., clinical trials) allows individuals to play an active role in their own health care and access new treatments before they become widely available.
 It also allows individuals to help others that may benefit in the future from their contribution to medical research.